-I know autism is on the rise in the US, but I wondered what the autism rates by country were around the world.
+I know autism is on the rise in the US, and has been for some time, but I wondered what the autism rates by country were around the world.

 I decided to research it, and here’s what I found out: